-Student feedbacks will be conducted in classes upon request of a faculty member or as scheduled by a Dean or their designee.
+Student feedbacks are completed in every course, every semester.
 These surveys are intended to give important information to the instructor and Dean.
 Feedbacks are administered for first 8 week sections between the 7th and 8th week of class and for 16 week sections between the 14th and 15th week of class.
-Students will receive an email from the Office of Instruction with information on the feedback.
+Students will have access to the student feedback surveys through their D2L shell.
 (See Appendix A)